mathiasgodwin/xcalc/README.md

 # xcalc

 A simple yet beautiful calculator application made with Dart and Flutter.
 (Strictly Under-Development).
+The app is made from a good tutorial on the web.

 # Screenshots
 ![image](https://github.com/mathiasgodwin/xcalc/blob/main/screenshots/flutter_01.png)